hiblaphp/event-loop/README.md

 ### `setImmediate` — after I/O, before the next iteration

-`setImmediate` callbacks run in the check phase — after I/O has been processed for the current iteration, but before the loop sleeps and waits for the next event.
+`setImmediate` callbacks run in the check phase: after I/O has been processed for the current iteration, but before the loop sleeps and waits for the next event.
 This makes it the right tool when you want to do work that responds to I/O results without delaying the next I/O poll.

-The check phase uses a queue swap — any `setImmediate` call made during the check phase lands in a fresh queue for the next iteration, not the current one.
+The check phase uses a queue swap: any `setImmediate` call made during the check phase lands in a fresh queue for the next iteration, not the current one.
 This prevents check-phase callbacks from starving timers and I/O by continuously scheduling new work into the same phase: